reactgraphqlacademy/twitter-clone-native/src/exercice/02/README.md

 - [ ] Use `LOGIN_SCREEN` and `TERMS_SCREEN` from `AppRoute`as route names to maintain consistency when navigating

 - [ ] Update the entry point of your application.
-Wrap your `PublicStack` with `NavigationContainer` using the Stack Navigator from `src/final/02/PublicNavigator.tsx`
+Wrap your `PublicStack` with `NavigationContainer` using the Stack Navigator from `src/exercice/02/PublicNavigator.tsx`

 **Hint:** If you are lost you can debug the changes on the `NavigationContainer` with `onStateChange={state => console.log('New state is', state)}`

-- [ ] Add some options to the `Navigator`
+- [ ] We have an issue with the double header, we can fix it with some options to the `Navigator`

 ```javascript
 headerMode={'none'}